rngadam/uwh/strategy/README.md

 visually show what the next action is planned for each unit using arrows (from unit to target) and colors

-add a legend explaining what each arrow and its color means
+add a legend explaining what each arrow and its color means.

+shade the units depending on wheter they are at the surface (dark color), or bottom (light color)